Eagle (town), Wisconsin

 Eagle is a town in Waukesha County, Wisconsin, United States.
 The population was 3,478 at the 2020 census.
 The Village of Eagle is located within the town.
 The unincorporated community of Eagleville is also located in the town.

 History

 The town's name comes from an 1836 incident when pioneer Thomas Sugden and two companions, exploring the area, spotted what was described as "a monster bald-headed eagle... hovering and curving over a large mound" in the midst of the prairie.

 On June 21, 2010, a tornado wreaking major damage passed through the town, and the storm that prompted the tornado then prompted warnings for Racine and Milwaukee counties.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.1 square miles (90.8 km^{2}), of which, 34.6 square miles (89.7 km^{2}) of it is land and 0.4 square miles (1.1 km^{2}) of it (1.23%) is water.
+According to the United States Census Bureau, the town has a total area of 35.1 square miles (90.8 km^{2}), of which 34.6 square miles (89.7 km^{2}) is land and 0.4 square mile (1.1 km^{2}) (1.23%) is water.